Blood diamond: Liberia

 From 1989 to 2003, Liberia was engaged in a civil war.
 In 2000, the UN accused Liberian president Charles G. Taylor of supporting the Revolutionary United Front (RUF) insurgency in neighboring Sierra Leone with weapons and training in exchange for diamonds.
 In 2001, the United Nations applied sanctions on the Liberian diamond trade.
 In August 2003, Taylor stepped down as president and, after being exiled to Nigeria, faced trial in The Hague.
 On July 21, 2006, he pleaded not guilty to crimes against humanity and war crimes, of which he was found guilty in April 2012.
-On May 30, 2012, he began a 50-year sentence in a high security prison in the United Kingdom.
+On May 30, 2012, he began a 50-year sentence in a high-security prison in the United Kingdom.

 Around the time of the 1998 United States embassy bombings, al-Qaeda allegedly bought gems from Liberia as some of its other financial assets were frozen.

 Having regained peace, Liberia is attempting to construct a legitimate diamond mining industry.
-The UN has lifted sanctions and Liberia is now a member of the Kimberley Process.
+The UN has lifted sanctions and Liberia is now a member of the KPCS.

-In December 2014 however, Liberian diamonds were reported to be partly produced using child labor according to the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor.
+In December 2014, however, Liberian diamonds were reported to be partly produced using child labor according to the US Department of Labor's List of Goods Produced by Child Labor or Forced Labor.

 Sierra Leone

-The Sierra Leone Civil War started in 1991 and continued until 2002, costing at least 50,000 lives and causing local people to suffer killings, mutilation, rape, torture and abduction, mainly due to the brutal warfare waged by rebel group, the Revolutionary United Front (RUF).
-The Revolutionary United Front (RUF) claimed that they supported causes of justice and democracy in the beginning, but later on they started to control the villages and to prevent local people from voting for the new government by chopping off their limbs.
+The Sierra Leone Civil War started in 1991 and continued until 2002, costing an estimated 50,000 lives and causing local people to suffer killings, mutilation, rape, torture, and abduction, mainly due to the brutal warfare waged by the rebel group, the Revolutionary United Front (RUF).
+The RUF claimed that they supported the causes of justice and democracy in the beginning, but later on they started to control the villages and prevent local people from voting for the new government by chopping off their limbs.
 Victims included children and infants.
 It created numerous examples of physical and psychological harm across Sierra Leone.

-Moreover, they also occupied the diamond mines in order to get access to funding and continued support of their actions.
+Moreover, they also occupied the diamond mines in order to get access to funding and continued support for their actions.
 For example, during that time, RUF was mining up to $125 million of diamonds yearly.
-Since diamonds are used as a funding source, they also created opportunities for tax evasion and financial support of crime.
-Therefore, United Nations Security Council imposed diamond sanctions in 2000, which were then lifted in 2003.
+Since diamonds are used as a funding source, they also create opportunities for tax evasion and financial support of crime.
+Therefore, the United Nations Security Council imposed diamond sanctions in 2000, which were then lifted in 2003.
 According to National Geographic News, all of these civil wars and conflicts created by rebel groups resulted in over four million deaths in the African population and injuries to over two million civilians.
-Another latest conflict diamond statistic from Statistic Brain, revealed that Sierra Leone has been listed as second highest in the production of conflict diamonds, which is shown as 1% of the world's production, after Angola, which produced 2.1% in 2016.
-15% of Sierra Leone's diamond production are conflict diamonds.
+Another conflict diamond statistic from Statistic Brain revealed that Sierra Leone has been listed as the second highest in the production of conflict diamonds, which is shown as 1% of the world's production, after Angola, which produced 2.1% in 2016.
+15% of Sierra Leone's diamond production is conflict diamonds.
 It shows that the production of conflict diamonds still exists in Sierra Leone.